GilroyDev/freeCodeCamp-Tribute-Page/README.md

 # freeCodeCamp-Tribute-Page
- First project of responsive web design on fcc
+ First project for the Responsive Web Design certification from freeCodeCamp